darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 - curve (if enabled)
 - primaries.

+The _curve_ tab is only visible in 3-tab mode, enabled by setting `plugins/darkroom/agx/enable_curve_tab=TRUE` in `darktablerc`.
+In that mode, the plot of the curve and the advanced parameters, both of which are described below, are removed from the _settings_ tab.
+In 3-tab mode, they can be accessed via the dedicated _curve_ tab, saving vertical space.
+When set to `FALSE`, all curve controls appear on the _settings_ tab.
+The setting is intended to be used with lower-resolution displays, to avoid the need to scroll the module.

-First, the contents of the various tabs are listed (note that some controls may appear at different places, depending on the choice of 2 or 3-tab mode).
+Below, the contents of the various tabs are listed (note that some controls may appear at different places, depending on the choice of 2 or 3-tab mode).
 Then, each control will be described in detail.

 # tabs